johnhckuo/johnhckuo_old.github.io/README.md

 # 郭閎中 (Hung-Chung Kuo)

+>`Hello and welcome to my page. :D `

+>`My name is John, a passionate programmer with interdisciplinary talents.  `

+>`I hold over 5 years of programming experience and is currently diving into the research of UX and blockchain applications. `

  - Birthday: May 7th , 1993
  - Education: Master Degree, Department of Management Information Systems, National Chengchi University
  - Personal Website: https://github.com/johnhckuo